 FEMALE: 655 + (4.3 × weight in pounds) + (4.7 × height in inches) - (4.7 × age in years)

-Now you have all three numbers: your BMR, daily activity score, and exercise expenditure.
+Now you have all three numbers: your daily activity score, exercise expenditure, and BMR.
 Simply multiply your BMR by your daily activity score, and then add your exercise expenditure.
 Whatever you get from this final calculation is your magic number.